data-skeptic/blog/episodes/2017/parallel-algorithms.md

 Complexity classes like $NC$, and circuits more generally, are very useful tools for attempting to establish lower bounds.
 This is an active area of research which seems to have a lot of open problems which a PhD student might be able to solve.

-One open problem is $P \stackrel{?}{=} NC$.
+One open problem is $P$ vs $NC$.
 In other words, are there any algorithms that can be solved using parallel computing which *cannot* be solved in polynomial time on a single threaded system.
 Granted, parallel algorithms offer major speed ups.
 A single threaded algorithm will take longer, but might it always be polynomial $n^{k}$ with some really large $k$?
 This problem is unsolved.

-Resolving whether or not $P=NC$ would likely provide extremely useful insights about how we should approach engineering massive scale computing infrastructure and high performance computing.
+Resolving whether or not $P = NC$ would likely provide extremely useful insights about how we should approach engineering massive scale computing infrastructure and high performance computing.